stanford-marlowe/docs.marlowe.stanford.edu/docs/getting-started/index.md

 # Getting Access

-Once it's in production, Marlowe will require a review process to get access.
-The process to apply for an allocation on Marlowe is currently under development,  and will be published soon.

-Once that allocation is approved, a project will be created for you and you will be able to log in.
+Marlowe is currently in Production!

+Stanford researchers can apply for access and project-based allocations.

+Applications will be reviewed by the Stanford Data Science team, and, for large projects, by a faculty committee.

+See the [Stanford Data Science Marlowe page](https://datascience.stanford.edu/marlowe) for more details and to sign up for notifications.